Guide to Preventing and Treating Gingivitis

 Visit your dentist regularly

 You should visit your dentist regularly for teeth cleaning, every year.
-Getting dental X-rays can help your dentist identify diseases which can not be seen during visual dental examination, to monitor if there are changes in your dental health.
+Getting dental X-rays can help your dentist identify diseases which can not be seen during a visual dental examination, to monitor if there are changes in your dental health.

 - Professional Dental Cleaning